 Are cattle really friendly?

+Are cows really tame?
+Not by nature.
+They must be tamed.
 There are pros and cons to owning tame cattle.
 Tame cattle can help lead the herd where you want it to go, but tame cattle lack a fear of humans.
 Today, I will lay out the pros and cons of owning tame cattle and our experiences with tame cattle.

 The pros and cons of owning tame cattle can be complicated.
 Most farmers love their cattle.
 It is a complicated love.
 From a nonfarmer’s perspective, it seems paradoxical.
 You love something that you are raising to kill.
 As a farmer, I can’t exactly explain it, but it is true.
 I love my cattle, and yet we raising it to kill it.
 It isn’t easy.
 But it is farm life.
 Farmers also want to give our cattle the best possible life it can have.